MitchDarrow/HHC_2025/act3_snowglobe_mjd.md

 ## Solution Overview

 The code on the outside of the building is binary and decodes to "imanok" which is konami spelled backwards.
 Konami code is a classic cheat sequence (↑ ↑ ↓ ↓ ← → ← → B A) often repurposed in games and puzzles.
 Because the word is inverted, the code sequence is likely inverted as well (Reversed Konami Code: A B →←  →← ↓ ↓ ↑ ↑).
-The konami code gives the choice for working doorways in each room.
-All doors work in the first room, and is designated the start.
+Each door is marked with one of three symbols A, ↑, B.  The konami code gives the choice for working doorways in each room, with the code arrows being interpreted as compass directions.
+All doors work in the first room, and is designated the start of the code.
+Following the code leads to the destination and the flag.

 | Activity           | Primary Tactic | MITRE ATT&CK Technique ID             | MITRE ATT&CK Technique Name |
 | :-----------------------: | :--------------------------------: | :-----------------------: | :--------------------------------: |